-Contingency plans were in place to ensure that the M20 motorway in Kent could be kept open to traffic and that disruption for Kent residents, businesses and other road users was kept to a minimum in a worst-case no-deal scenario.
+Our priority remains to ensure that the road network in Kent is kept open and that disruption for local residents, businesses and other road users is kept to a minimum, keeping people safe and the county moving.

 KRF partners will continue to work together to support communities and businesses in Kent and Medway with preparations throughout the next few months of the transition period.

 What you can do now to prepare for the end of the transition period

 Local communities and businesses are encouraged to find out what preparations they may need to put in place to be ready for new rules from January 2021.

 UK residents planning to travel to the EU

 UK citizens should check their passports, as they may need to be renewed earlier than planned to ensure they are valid for travel in the EU.